NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/4_auto_api.rst

     TetrodeSeries.data_from_first_chan = data_from_first_chan

 You can also alter existing methods by overwriting them.
-Hypothetically lets suppose you wanted to ensure that the ``trode_id`` field is never less than 0 for the ``TetrodeSeries`` constructor.
+Lets suppose you wanted to ensure that the ``trode_id`` field is never less than 0 for the ``TetrodeSeries`` constructor.
 You can do this by creating a new ``__init__`` function and assigning it to the class.